dsbowen/hemlock/docs_md/tutorial/deploy.md

 ## Debugging in a staging environment

 Before we deploy our project 'for real', we're going to deploy to a staging environment using free heroku resources and run our debugger one more time.
 Why?
-Because, on extremely rare occasions, the production environment is just different enough from your local environment to break something in unexpected ways.
-The staging environment is virtually identical to the production environment, so if things go well in staging, we can sleep soundly knowing that our app will run smoothly in production.
+Because the production environment is subtly different from your local environment, which can cause problems in very rare cases.
+The staging environment is virtually identical to the production environment, so if things go well in staging, our app should run smoothly in production.

-### Deploy your app in staging
+### Deploying your app in staging

 Deploying your application is as easy as: